canjs/can-observable-object/doc/define/value.md

     ```

   - __prop.stopListening(bindTarget, event, handler, queue)__ `{function(Any,String,Fuction,String)}`  A function that removes bindings
     registered by the `prop.listenTo` argument.
-This `prop.stopListening` method is very similar to the [can-event-queue/map/map.stopListening] method available on [can-define-object].
+This `prop.stopListening` method is very similar to the [can-event-queue/map/map.stopListening] method available on [can-observable-object].
 It differs only that it:

     - defaults to unbinding within the [can-queues.notifyQueue].
     - unbinds saved bindings by `prop.listenTo`.